indexdata/localindices/doc/manual/02-using.md

 #### General Job Settings \

-Setting up a new Harvesting job consists of enteringgeneral harvesting information as well as settings specific to the type of job (OAI-PMH, XML/Marc Bulk or Connector-based).
+Setting up a new Harvesting job consists of entering general harvesting information as well as settings specific to the type of job (OAI-PMH, XML/Marc Bulk or Connector-based).

-The Reset button will reset a job back to state as newly created, which means resetting any status fields and date fields.
-This will also delete any records in the associated storage.
-The Delete Job and Records button will as stated delete both the job and the harvested records in the associated storage.

 The screen capture below shows the general settings applicable to all three types of Harvesting jobs: